Real Estate Witch

 3. Subtract seller closing costs

-Nationally, costs paid by the seller before closing average 0.9% of the home sale price, BUT these costs vary widely by state.
+Nationally, seller closing costs average 0.9% of the home sale price, BUT these costs vary widely by state.
 For example, seller closing costs are as high as 4.7% in Delaware but as low as 0.5% in Hawaii.

-Your total closing costs can also go up or down based on what’s negotiated with the buyer.
-For instance, if you’re in a really hot market, the buyer might have to take on more of the closing costs to beat out other buyers.
+Your total closing costs can also go up or down based on what you negotiate with the buyer.
+For instance, if you're in a really hot market, the buyer might incur more closing costs to beat out other buyers.

-On the flip side, if you own a home that’s difficult to sell because it’s in disrepair, or you’re in a market where homes aren’t selling quickly, your realtor or the buyer might suggest that you pick up more of the closing costs to make the deal more attractive.
+On the flip side, if you're selling a home in as-is condition because it's in disrepair, or you're in a market where homes aren't selling quickly, your realtor or the buyer might suggest that you pick up more of the closing costs to make the deal more attractive.

 4. Subtract capital gains taxes (if any)

-You probably won’t have to pay any capital gains taxes when you sell if you’ve owned your home for more than two years.
+You probably won't have to pay capital gains taxes when you sell if you've owned your home for over two years.

-• The first $250,000 is exempt if you’ve owned the home for more than two years.
+• The first $250,000 is exempt if you've owned the home for over two years.

 • The first $500,000 is exempt if you’ve owned the home for more than two years AND are filing jointly with your spouse.

-Speak to a tax professional to make sure you won’t be on the hook for a big tax bill when you sell your house.
+Speak to a tax professional to ensure you won't be on the hook for a big tax bill when you sell your house.

 5. You’re done! (kind of)

-Once you have all of these numbers, plug them into our calculator to come up with your estimated net proceeds.
-Even though we think this tool can be helpful, the ACTUAL net profit from your home is likely to be different than our estimate.
+Once you have these numbers, plug them into our calculator to generate your estimated net proceeds.
+Even though we think this tool can be helpful, the ACTUAL net profit from your home will likely differ from our estimate.

 Remember: even though the numbers from a realtor are usually MORE accurate than online calculators, the final net proceeds could change after you list (if you drop the listing price or get an offer above asking) AND when your home goes under contract (as you’re negotiating with the buyer).

-Whether you’re serious about selling or just exploring options, your next step is to consult a local agent.
-Better yet, sign up for Clever and talk to a few local agents until you find the best one for your home sale.
+Whether you're serious about selling or exploring options, your next step is to consult a local agent.
+Talk to a few local agents until you find the best one for your home sale.

 Breaking down the cost of selling a house